weichichou/travel-language-kit/README.md

 # :steam_locomotive: Travel Language Kit :ramen:

 ## Introduction

 This is my project for Hackathon.
-The APP is designed for travellers in foreign countries to communicate with the locals, especially when ordering or buying food.
+The APP is designed for travellers in foreign countries to communicate with the locals, especially when **ordering or buying food**.

 ## Table of Contents